 Should Major Gifts Be Staff or Volunteer Driven?

-This panel discussion will look at the pros and cons of cultivating and soliciting major donors through a staff or volunteer model, and success factors for successfully approach each, as well as a hybrid major donor program.
+This panel discussion will look at the pros and cons of cultivating and soliciting major donors through a staff or volunteer model, and success factors for approaching each model, as well as a hybrid major donor program.
+For Development Directors and staff, Executive Directors, and board members.

 Cori Stell is Deputy Director of Development at the ACLU of Northern California, where she's played a number of roles over the last 10 years.
 She has helped lead the organization through a successful capital campaign that raised more than $26 million, a significant increase in its annual contributed income, and a reorganization of many of its development strategies, including moving its individual giving program from one that was largely board and volunteer driven to a hybrid approach that now includes a staff-driven major gifts program.